DeeNewcum/dotfiles/README.md

 ## [DeeDot](https://github.com/DeeNewcum/deedot) ##

-DeeDot is the script that installs/maintains the symlinks, and it's well-documented over there.
+DeeDot is a script I wrote that installs/maintains the symlinks, and it's well-documented [over there](https://github.com/DeeNewcum/deedot).

 ## Shared root ##